• There are no suggestions because the search field is empty.

 We chose these 10 questions because they’ll encourage other parents to provide detailed answers, giving you an honest appraisal of the school and highlighting the facts that will really matter to you and your son.

-1. Why did you choose this school over others?
+1. Why did you choose this boarding school over others?

 Most families look closely at several schools before settling on a junior boarding school for their son.
 This question allows families to learn more about what sets a school apart on a granular level, rather than looking at boarding schools holistically.